DilrajS/Body-Fat-Percentage-Prediction/README.md

 - Model Development
 - Model Evaluation and Validation

-The selected model for this project is Random Forest Regression.
+For model development, we explored four different regression techniques: **linear regression, random forest regression, decision tree regression, and Bayesian analysis**.
+After comparing the performance of these models using various metrics, we found that the random forest regression outperformed the others, and thus selected it as our final model.

 Model performance is evaluated using Mean Absolute Error (MAE), Mean Squared Error (MSE), and R-squared.
 A residual analysis is performed to check the assumptions of the model.
 The model is then validated using k-fold cross-validation and grid search to test different hyperparameters.

 ## Results